sudhaus7/wizard/Documentation/Reference/Creator/Index.rst

    .. php:method:: getTranslateUid($table, $uid)

       translates an old uid to the new uid for the given table.
 This does not create records, it only looks up the mapping filled with addContentMap.

+      This method supports the TYPO3 table prefixed notations as well, in this case the table-parameter will be ignored.
+For example: 'tt_content_10' will be translated to 'tt_content_55' if the lookup-table for tt_content points from 10 to 55, and 'tt_content_55' will be the returned value.

+      If the uid is not found in the lookup tables, the old uid will be returned.
+This is intended behaviour as it could mean that either the content has not been cloned yet, or the uid references a record outside of the current site (for example a page linked to a page inside another site in the same TYPO3)

       :param string $table: the tablename
       :param int|string $uid: the old uid
       :returns: the new uid
       :returnvalue: int

+   .. php:method:: translateIDlist($table,$list)

+      This method translates comma separated lists of ids or table-prefixed ids.
+The table prefixes can be mixed.

+      :param string $table: the tablename
+      :param string $list: the old idlist, a comma separated string
+      :returns: the translated id list, as a comma separated string
+      :returnvalue: string

+   .. php:method:: translateT3LinkString($link)

+      This method translates TYPO3 style URI links, for example created by the RTE.
+For example :samp:`t3://page?uid=6#212` or :samp:`t3://file?uid=2`, but older notations like `file:2` are supported as well

+      :param string $link: the URI string
+      :returns: the translated URI
+      :returnvalue: string

+   .. php:method:: translateTypolinkString($link)

+      This method will translate a Typolink created by the link-wizard.
+For example this :samp:`t3://page?uid=10#20 _blank cssclass "My great link"` will be translated to :samp:`t3://page?uid=25#55 _blank cssclass "My great link"`

+      :param string $link: the Typolink string
+      :returns: the translated Typolink
+      :returnvalue: string